-NREM 691: Human Dimensions of Natural Resources [FALL 2017].
+NREM 691: Human Dimensions of Natural Resources.
 Working with people is essential for professionals in natural resource management, and requires that a natural resource manager understands how people value, interact with, and are sustained by the natural environment.
 This 3-credit graduate level course explores the application of social science concepts and research to natural resource conservation and management.
 Students will learn how understanding human values, thought, attitudes, and behavior can support improved natural resource outcomes.
 The first few weeks of the course will examine values, norms, and attitudes regarding natural resources.
 Then, we will discuss specific problems in natural resource management, including wildlife and climate change.
 When possible, guest lecturers will provide expert perspectives on human dimensions.
-The major assignment for the course is a field investigation using a survey instrument.
-Specifically, the class will develop and analyze results from a survey for the IUCN Oil Palm Task Force to assess IUCN members’ perspectives on palm oil and conservation.
+The major assignment for the course is a field investigation designing and applying a survey instrument.
 In addition, students will complete weekly readings and lead one or more class discussions during the semester.